bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Features Overview.md

 ![[Pasted image 20220223072550.png]]

 ## AppSync
 Create AWS managed GraphQL APIs.
 You define your data source, which can be a DynamoDB table, an OpenSearch domain, a Lambda function, a relational database or a HTTP endpoint.
 AWS will handle all infrastructure, scale on-demand, caching and client-side storage for offline devices.
-Ideal for applications that need real-time data updates,
+Ideal for applications that:
+- need real-time data updates;
+- if a message is sent while offline, once the user has internet again, the message will be sent;
+- must retrieve information from many different data sources.

 ## DynamoDB